||Page last updated|

 To check the alignment of the mortiser, I put the largest bit in the chuck, and raise the table until it almost touches the bit (separated by, perhaps, the thickness of a sheet of paper).
 Move the table back and forth, in and out, so this gap is constant.
 No special alignment procedures... the obvious screws are adjusted for left and right slope.
 I haven't had to perform the "slope away from the machine" alignments on any of the four machines I have helped set up.

-These bits available in carbide, metric sizes, from Rangate.
+These bits available in carbide tip, metric sizes, from Rangate.
 The regular price varies from $68.95 for 6 mm to $84.95 for 16 mm.
 I suggest you call them at 888-810-2522 since you cannot purchase directly from their web site, there are occasional special sales, and their default shipping can be expensive.
+I finally bought a 10 mm (3/8 inch) cutter from them, close to $100 with shipping, and wish I had not wasted my money.

-In my opinion there should not be a concern about metric vs. imperial sizes, since either thickness tenon stock can be easily created as needed.
-Since the HSS bits are so easily sharpened without impacting the cutting diameter, I went for 10 years without wanting a carbide cutter, but finally have a 3/8 inch (10mm) carbide cutter on order.
+Theoretically there should not be a concern about metric vs. imperial sizes, since either thickness tenon stock can be easily created as needed.
+However, rather than discarding my 3/8 inch tenon stock to take advantage of my new 10mm carbide bit, I sharpened my heavily used 3/8" HSS cutter.
+The HSS bits are easily sharpened without impacting the cutting diameter, so I have been using my original cutters for over 12 years.

 Some people wonder why you couldn't use an end mill with a half inch shaft.